Asian stocks advance after Wall St hits new record

 Wall Street's benchmark S&P 500 index closed Friday up 3.8% for the week in a rally led by tech companies.

-Also Friday, Chinese leaders promised tax cuts and other aid to entrepreneurs at an annual planning meeting that emphasized maintaining stability after economic growth fell to an unexpectedly low 4.9% over a year earlier in the latest quarter.
+Also Friday, Chinese leaders promised tax cuts and other support for entrepreneurs at an annual planning meeting that emphasized maintaining stability after economic growth fell to an unexpectedly low 4.9% over a year earlier in the latest quarter.

 The ruling Communist Party wants to “avert a hard landing” ahead of leadership changes at a meeting late next year, said Vishnu Varathan of Mizuho Bank in a report.

-The Nikkei 225 in Tokyo advanced 0.9% to 28,696.68 after the latest quarterly Tanken survey showed stronger improvement in business conditions for service industries than expected.
+The Nikkei 225 in Tokyo advanced 0.9% to 28,691.98 after the quarterly Tankan survey showed stronger improvement in business conditions for service industries than expected.

 The Dow Jones Industrial Average advanced 0.6% to 35,970.99.
 The Nasdaq composite rose 0.7% to 15,630.60.